5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Our first product is a very subtle dashboard mount, which looks incredibly OEM+.
 This was entirely the goal of the inventor, John, and his company, LabOps Gear, maker of the non-drill dash mount.

-He wasn’t really a fan of drilling his dash and the overly wide size of traditional mounts like the ICS Fab or Expedition Essentials but still needed a solution to mount his phone and gadgets.
+He wasn’t a fan of drilling his dash and the overly wide size of traditional mounts like the ICS Fab or Expedition Essentials but still needed a solution to mount his phone and gadgets.
 While cleaning his 4Runner one day, he noticed a separate piece of the dashboard trim just in front of the digital clock.
 After seeing that, he started to fabricate a piece that would fit.
-About eight versions later the first usable prototype worked surprisingly well.
+About eight versions later, the first usable prototype worked surprisingly well.

 Comparing 3D printed LabOps dashboard mount vs injection molded